← Back to Blog

 Moody also doesn't offer a free tier.
 Once you stop paying attention to teleprompter apps, that $59 is either money well spent or money lost.
 There's no fallback mode for occasional use.

 On the feature side, Moody lacks AI capabilities.
 There's no script improvement or humanization tool — if you paste in stiff copy from ChatGPT or bullet points from meeting notes, you're on your own to make it sound natural.
-Moody also doesn't offer visual features like a liquid border pulse or emotion-aware color highlighting, which newer apps in the category have introduced.
+Moody also doesn't offer CueNotch-style rehearsal feedback, live captions, memorization, or searchable script-library workflows.

 CueNotch: A Cheaper Alternative That Does More

 If you're looking for a Moody alternative that costs less and does more, CueNotch is worth a serious look.
-At $29 for a lifetime license, it's half the price of Moody — and it includes every core feature Moody offers plus several that Moody doesn't.
+CueNotch is $29.99 one-time lifetime access in the U.S. App Store, so it costs less than Moody.
+Local App Store pricing may vary.
+It also includes every core feature Moody offers plus several that Moody doesn't.

 Where CueNotch really separates itself is with AI Magic Polish, a built-in feature that takes formal, robotic, or bullet-point scripts and rewrites them to sound conversational and natural when spoken aloud.
 If you regularly paste content from ChatGPT, meeting notes, or email drafts into your teleprompter, Magic Polish saves you the editing step.

 Like Moody, CueNotch is a native macOS app available on the Mac App Store with Ghost Mode, voice-synced scrolling, and full notch integration.
-The core experience is comparable — the difference is that CueNotch layers on AI and visual features at a lower price point, with a free trial to back it up.
+The core experience is comparable — the difference is that CueNotch layers on preparation, captioning, memorization, and organization features at a lower price point, with a free trial to back it up.

 Side-by-Side Comparison